awsdocs/aws-kms-developer-guide/doc_source/kms-vpc-endpoint.md

 # Connecting to AWS KMS through a VPC endpoint<a name="kms-vpc-endpoint"></a>

-You can connect directly to AWS KMS through a private endpoint in your VPC instead of connecting over the internet\.
-When you use a VPC endpoint, communication between your VPC and AWS KMS is conducted entirely within the AWS network\.
+You can connect directly to AWS KMS through a private interface endpoint in your virtual private cloud \(VPC\)\.
+When you use a VPC interface endpoint, communication between your VPC and AWS KMS is conducted entirely within the AWS network\.

-AWS KMS supports [Amazon Virtual Private Cloud](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Introduction.html) \(Amazon VPC\) [interface endpoints](https://docs.aws.amazon.com/vpc/latest/userguide/vpce-interface.html) that are powered by [AWS PrivateLink](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Introduction.html#what-is-privatelink)\.
+AWS KMS supports Amazon Virtual Private Cloud \(Amazon VPC\) interface endpoints powered by [AWS PrivateLink](https://docs.aws.amazon.com/vpc/latest/privatelink/)\.
 Each VPC endpoint is represented by one or more [Elastic Network Interfaces](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-eni.html) \(ENIs\) with private IP addresses in your VPC subnets\.

 The VPC interface endpoint connects your VPC directly to AWS KMS without an internet gateway, NAT device, VPN connection, or AWS Direct Connect connection\.
 The instances in your VPC do not need public IP addresses to communicate with AWS KMS\.